tlverse/tlverse-handbook/05-origami.md

 distinct training and validation sets (using the eponymous functions provided in `origami`), fits the linear model on the training set, and evaluates the quality of the trained linear regression model on the validation set.
-This is a simple example of what `origami` considers to be a `cv_fun()` -- functions for applying a particular routine over an input dataset in cross-validated manner.
+This is a simple example of what `origami` considers to be a `cv_fun()` --- functions for applying a particular routine over an input dataset in cross-validated manner.

 Having defined such a function, we can simply generate a set of partitions using `origami`'s `make_folds()` function and apply our `cv_lm()` function over the resultant `folds` object using `cross_validate()`.
-Below, we replicate the resubstitution estimate of the error -- we did this "by hand" above -- using the functions `make_folds()` and `cv_lm()`.
+Below, we replicate the re-substitution estimate of the error --- we did this "by hand" above --- using the functions `make_folds()` and `cv_lm()`.